 So now I carry this cunning innovation; Magic Whiteboard is A1 size flip-chart paper that sticks to any surface (static charge) and is wipe clean.
 It instantly turns any meeting space into a facilitator’s dream.

-Cycling in dark, cold and rain to work through central London.
 Passed by a Bentley.
 Glanced sideways.
 Looked warm and comfy.
-Next car past was a Porche, then another, then another.
-Looked around for the Top Gear film crew.
+The next car past was a Porche, then another, then another.
+I looked around for the Top Gear film crew.
 Rough calc of £200k+ in 4 cars.
-And me on my Halfords bike in the rain.
+And me on my Halfords bike getting soaked 🙂

 And it hit me.
 I wouldn’t swap places for all the tea in china.
 I’m happy with me, my life, my beautiful wife, my newborn daughter, my choices, my priorities, my struggles and my shortcomings.